ericniebler/stl2/ext/stdconcepts/plan.md

 * [X] Use `_v` traits everywhere
 * [X] Use `remove_cvref_t` to replace `remove_ref_t<remove_cv_t<foo>>` and (where appropriate) `decay_t`
 * [X] Reformulate `result_of` uses in terms of `invocable`
-* [ ] Clause numbers should agree with the target Clause numbers in the IS
 * [X] Define CPOs as inline constexpr objects
 * [ ] Add an "Open Issues" subclause to the design discussion
 * [X] https://github.com/ericniebler/stl2/issues/506